AlexanderShumilov/ML_Project_2020/README.md

 5) pu.sh - example of input file to run experiments on cluster
 6) Requirements.txt - python packages that required for results recreation

 DASPOT experiment results are too big for github, so we decided to upload zip archive here - https://yadi.sk/d/3IAMIuv0tINVrg: Experiments_results_DASPOT.zip contains results for DASPOT: one fake image and tsne "clustering" graph per every 500 out of 30000 iteration for 7 different pairs of datasets.
+Please, contact alexander.shumilov@skoltech.ru if link will brake or expired.